Gigantspinosaurus: Description

 Gigantspinosaurus was described by Peng and colleagues as a "medium-sized stegosaur".
-It was estimated by Gregory S. Paul in 2010 to have been about 4.2 m long and 700 kg in weight.
+It is estimated to have been about 4.2-7 m in length and 700 kg in weight.
 Gigantspinosaurus has a distinctive appearance with relatively small dorsal plates and greatly enlarged shoulder spines, spinae parascapulares, twice the length of the shoulder blades on which they rested via large flat bases.
 The plates on the neck are small and triangular.
 The head must have been relatively large with thirty teeth in each lower jaw.
 The hips are very broad and the low neural spines of the four sacral vertebrae and the first tail vertebra have been fused into a single plate.
 It also had robust forelimbs.